The Impact of Covid-19

 DO NOT ENTER our premises and follow the Government Stay at Home Guidance.

 Visitors to the Pool, and Volunteers are not required to wear face coverings as it is an open site.

 We have to comply with the guidance on the re-opening of Community Pools from Swim England, whilst enabling people to adhere to the Government guidance on social distancing.
-The latest information states:
+The latest information on swimming states:

 The Meg Pool committee will continue to review the guidance from Swim England and the Government.
-If the rules on social distancing change we will look again at how people can access the pool.
+Once a decision has been made about the easing of the lockdown restrictions in July we will look again at how people can access the pool.